ppham-eagle/noteappauth_a4-ppham-eagle/README.md

 Added Firebase authentication to Professor Jariwala's Note App.

 You now have to sign up and sign in to use the Notes.
-Also, you can now sign out when you're done with the notes.
+Also, you can now sign out when you're done with the Notes.

 All registered accounts can access the notes.